opensuspect/opensuspect/README.md

 For the management of the development, we have 3 milestones that we are tracking on GitHub, see the [Milestones](https://github.com/opensuspect/opensus/milestones) page for current progress.

 ### Goals for the alpha release
-* One (not finalized) game map, based on a fictionaly spy story from the 1960s cold war era,
+* One (not finalized) game map, based on a fictional spy story from the 1960s cold war era,
 * working lobby for players,
 * customizable characters,
 * multiplayer with server side authority for all crucial steps,